 36 seconds into the tenth round Daniel Dubois slowly lowers all 244lbs down onto his right knee.
 Joe Joyce has stuck relentlessly to what most of the experts said was his best option - staying resolutely behind his jab he moved imperceptibly from professionalism toward spite in the early rounds.
 Daniel took a knee after the repeated blows switched the hazard lights on so brightly he could no longer lie to himself that they were flashing in warning to someone else.
 Carl Frampton (holding the comically large Sky Sports mic) was the first to use the word...
-Q... but then all world champions and possibly all professionals have earned that right.
+Q^{} ... but then all world champions and possibly all professionals have earned that right.
 He wouldn't be the last to pass that judgement but one of very few that was qualified.
 Trusting the recipient to interpret my message as intended I text the words the best thing that can happen for his reputation is for it to turn out he's got a seriously damaged eye socket.
 But for some it wasn't enough.
 The only honourable outcome for them was blindness, or worse.
 Bodies as commodities.
 We paid for our ticket / viewing pass and we want to see blood.
 We watch men from mostly desperate backgrounds risk their lives because men before them from even more desperate backgrounds did so, or worse.
 And we praise Katie Taylor for her speed and aggression but more so because she justifies our understanding of how the concept of equality means encouraging in women the very worst of what we encourage in men.
 And we sit on plastic seats on sanitised terraces and hurl abuse at opposing players because they shouldn't have turned professional if they can't put up with what we shout.
 And we run campaigns in national newspapers when prominent cricketers publicly admit to normal levels of emotional distress and need to leave international tours to recover.
 Because we are consumers and these people are the product we buy into.
 And they shouldn't have turned professional if they can't handle that.
-[A sound clip begins of Cincinnati Bengals coaches conversing in code about plays and then shouting to players on the field.
-The clip continues beneath the next section before fading out.
-Sounds of a cheering crowd, referee whistles blowing and players shouting can also be heard.]
+[Energetic music typical of a sports newscast begins and continues beneath the next section before cross-fading with the crowd linking sequence.
+Sounds of players shouting, running, colliding and grunting in pain can be heard from the middle of the section alongside the music.]
 CG American Male: